Hoisin Peanut Dip for Spring Rolls

 Hoisin Peanut Dip

-- In medium bowl, combine all dip ingredients together.
+- In medium bowl, combine the hoisin, peanut butter, chili sauce, sesame oil, lime juice, and rice vinegar together.
 Add water to the sauce until the consistency is what you like in a dip.

 - If you're making a very large batch, you can add all the ingredients in a blender for a smoother dip.
 But make sure to keep adding enough water to make it dip-able.